lukakarzhalovi/singular/README.md

 4. The API will be available at the configured port (check `launchSettings.json`)
 5. Swagger UI is available at `/swagger` in development mode

+### Running the UI

+1. Make sure the backend API is running first
+2. Open `index.html` in your web browser (double-click the file or open it from your file explorer)
+3. The UI will connect to the backend API automatically
+4. If your backend runs on a different port, update the `API_BASE` constant in `index.html` (line 248) to match your backend URL

 ### API Endpoints

 **Authentication** (`/api/v1/Authorize`):